 Send section A-3 & A-4 to your previous/current employer.

 - Once employer has completed A-4.
-Please submit to the SD CNA Registry.
+Please submit to the South Dakota Board of Nursing.

 44:74:02:23 Registry status by endorsement.
 A nurse aide seeking registry status by endorsement from another state registry shall submit the following information: